Privacy

 - Contact enquiries: Up to 24 months from last correspondence unless a commercial relationship is established.

-- Analytics data: Retained within PostHog for up to 12 months unless deleted earlier.
+- Analytics data: Retained within PostHog and Google according to our configured retention settings unless deleted earlier.

 - Business client data: Retained in accordance with contractual and statutory requirements.